franciscorafart/conversation-analysis/README.md

 5. Run unit tests with `$ pytest tests`
 6. Deactivate the environment when finished `$ deactivate`

-## 2. How you approached the problem
+## 2. How I approached the problem
 My approach was to get the basic information parsed and printed at the beggining so I had results to show.
 After I figured that out I worked on implementing the more coplex fiunctionality such as date filtering, query, similar, and the snippet printing (random and query-based).

 Explanation of health score: